wp-plugins/paypal-subscription-button/readme.txt

 I created this plugin because I couldn't find one that integrates well and FREE.
 So far, all of the paypal plugins I tested are broken. :-) I hope this one will finally end the agony of the people who seek the same functionality as me.

-Appeal: If it works click the "Works" button, if it don't works click the "Broken" button and send me an error report.
-That is the only way to find bugs and see if the plugin works proper.
+Appeal: If it works click the "Works" button, if it does not work click the "Broken" button and send me an error report.
+That is the only way to find bugs and see if the plugin works properly.
 Thanks.

 <em>Feature list</em>